board of education approves

 preserve its successful pre-Kindergarten program as its federal funding is expiring.

-MNPS is proposing a $1-an-hour raise for its bus drivers and monitors.
+In addition to a cost of living increase for all staff, MNPS is proposing a $1-an-hour raise for its bus drivers and monitors.
 The district also needs to fund the ongoing work for the Oracle R12/Taleo program, a much-needed service that will modernize its human-resources and finance management systems, as well as teacher-recruitment programs.
-Metro Nashville Public Schools educates more than 85,000 students, and with 11,000 people on staff is among the largest employers in the region.

 The district is committed to fighting for employee pay increases.
-MNPS staff would receive a 3 percent cost-of-living adjustment under the budget proposal, the first adjustment since FY2017-18.
+MNPS staff would receive a 10% cost-of-living adjustment and a step increase under the budget proposal, the first adjustment since FY2017-18.
 This increase is critical to helping staff keep up with the ever-rising costs of living in Nashville.

 The dedicated drivers and monitors of the MNPS school bus fleet deserve a higher hourly rate.
 They carry the city’s most precious cargo through increasingly crowded streets.
 And, as elsewhere across the U.S., competition for bus drivers is stiff in the Nashville labor market.
 The district proposes to double the attendance bonus for drivers and introduce an attendance bonus for monitors.